 During your treatment, a gel is first applied to your skin over the affected area.
 Next, a handheld device is placed on your skin and moved along the affected area as high-energy sound waves are emitted from it according to a specific treatment programme.

-In most cases, you will need 3–6 sessions, spaced at weekly intervals for the first 3 treatments and then at greater intervals as the tissue repair advances.
+In most cases, you will need 3 sessions, spaced at weekly intervals for the 3 treatments.

 Are there any side effects?